-Assessment Description: Coursework 1 (Design) - 30%

-Coursework 2 (Peer Review) - 10%

-Coursework 3 (Implementation) - 60%
+Assessment Description: Coursework 1 (Design) Coursework 2 (Peer Review) Coursework 3 (Implementation)

 Coursework 1 is a design prototype for an app with a prototype interface and description + justification of design choices and reflection on design approach.
 Students submit the full XML of the interface.
 No functionality is required.

 Coursework 2 invites students to review the XML submissions of their peers, critiquing the use of Android components and performing a usability analysis.
 Marks are awarded for quality of feedback given to peers.
 Coursework 3 requires students to implement an app based on their initial design submission, taking into account feedback from Coursework 2.
 This is a large piece of software development work.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort